 Now days, many major supermarkets carry tamarind paste in the Asian section.
 If you can’t find it there, seek out your local Asian food market.
 Or, you can easily order quality tamarind paste online by clicking right here.
 In most cases, you can have it delivered in 1 day!

 If you’re looking for a very authentic Chicken Pad Thai recipe, click here.
 It’s one of our most popular posts on the blog!
 But if what you’re craving is an Easy Shrimp Pad Thai recipe, well, this is the one for you.

 The Loon can’t get enough of this amazing Shrimp Pad Thai recipe, and neither can I!

 Okay!
 Now go make this amazing Shrimp Pad Thai recipe!
 You’ll be so glad you did!!

-- 1 teaspoon dark brown sugar or palm sugar
+- 1 tsp dark brown sugar or palm sugar

-- 4 tablespoons canola oil, for stir frying
+- 4 tbsp canola oil for stir frying

 - 2 eggs

 - 2 cups bean sprouts